DeepPavlovAdmin/convai/index.md

 ## Publication of solutions

 Participants have to make their systems available open source following the end of the competition, as the goal of the challenge is to enable the community to make sustained progress towards the creation of conversational intelligence.
+The data used by teams to pretrain models should be made open access or available on request for academic purposes.

 # Prizes